 When Not to Trim

-Unless your tree has had unexpected damage, avoid trimming your pine tree during the late summer or early fall.
-If you do prune your tree during a dry summer season, you risk the chance of bark beetles attacking your tree.
-According to an article on Yardener.com, bark beetles can attack a tree in such numbers that they can kill it.
+If you trim a pine tree during certain times, you risk damaging or even killing it.
+Unless your pine tree has had unexpected damage, avoid trimming it during the late summer or early fall.
+If you prune your tree during a dry summer season, you risk the chance of bark beetles attacking it.
+Bark beetles can attack a tree in such numbers that they can kill it.

-Trimming during the fall can also cause serious damage.
+Trimming during fall can also cause serious damage.
 Trimming a tree during any season will normally stimulate new growth.
-However, new growth stimulated during the fall may not wane off before the start of winter.
-This could cause the pine tree to become damaged, or even killed, by the harshness of the cold weather.
+However, new growth stimulated during the fall may not wane before the start of winter.
+This could cause the pine tree to be damaged, or even killed, by the harshness of the cold weather.

 Based in Phoenix, Ariz., Alison Miller has been writing news and feature articles for the past three years.
 Her articles have appeared in local publications such as the College Times, the Valley Sports Ledger and The Zonie Report.
 She is currently finishing her degree in journalism at Arizona State University.